 How do I become an Australian Citizen?

-To become an Australian citizen you need to contact the Federal Department of Immigration and Border Protection on 131 880, Monday to Friday, between 8.30am and 4.30pm, or via the online Citizenship Wizard, which helps explain the application process.
+To become an Australian citizen you need to contact the Federal Department of Home Affairs on 131 880, Monday to Friday, between 8.30am and 4.30pm, or via the online Citizenship Wizard, which helps explain the application process.

-The Department of Immigration and Border Protection is responsible for Australian Citizenship and processes all applications.
+The Department of Home Affairs is responsible for Australian Citizenship and processes all applications.

 How long does the citizenship process take?